phoenixframework/phoenix/guides/contexts.md

 <% end %>
 ```

 We added a link with `method: :post` to send a POST request to our `OrderController.create` action.
-If we head back to our cart page at `http://localhost:4000/cart` and complete an order, we'll by greeted by our rendered template:
+If we head back to our cart page at `http://localhost:4000/cart` and complete an order, we'll be greeted by our rendered template:

 ```
 Thank you for your order!